 Have you published a book before, either independently or through a traditional publisher, and are looking for a way to build a strong readership for your next title?
 Self-publishing is a great way to promote your new book, even if you plan to use a traditional publisher in the future.

-Creating an e-book isn’t as hard as it sounds.
-You don’t need to compose a query letter, secure a great agent, or cut through miles of a publisher’s red tape before the book is released to the world.
-You can create e-books from the comfort of your office – or couch – with the right tools, information, and help from the experts.
-Here’s how:
+Creating an ebook isn’t as hard as it sounds.
+You don’t need to compose a query letter, secure a literary agent, or cut through miles of a traditional publisher’s red tape before the book is released to the world.
+You can create an ebook from the comfort of your office—or couch—with the right tools, information, and help from the experts.
+Here’s are some ebook formatting tips: